-During the previous reporting period, Barrick submitted a development application to the Forbes Shire Council (FSC) for the construction and operation of the Eastern Saline Borefield (ESB) located approximately 10 km east of Lake Cowal's eastern shoreline.
-The FSC approved the development application for the ESB on 20 December 2010.
+The Eastern Saline Borefield (ESB) is located approximately 10 km east of Lake Cowal's eastern shoreline.
+The Forbes Shire Council (FSC) approved the development application for the ESB on 20 December 2010.
 NoW summarily issued two presently unused production bore and monitoring bore piezometer licenses.
 The eastern saline borefield and associated production bore licences are described in Paragraph 2.8.
 In February 2012 a revised SWMP incorporating the eastern saline borefield modification was submitted to relevant government departments for comment.
 Comments were collated and provided to the DP&I in February 2012.
-A request for an extension of the timing for submission of the long-term strategies (including addressing Development Consent Condition 4.1/4.2(b) (see Items 1.2.2 and 1.4) regarding strategy for decommissioning water management structures and a strategy for the final void), to the end-June 2013 was submitted to the DP&I on 13 November 2012.
-Barrick is currently consulting with NoW and EPA regarding the revised SWMP.
+A request for an extension of the timing for submission of the long-term strategies (including addressing Development Consent Condition 4.1/4.2(b) (see Items 1.2.2 and 1.4) regarding strategy for decommissioning water management structures and a strategy for the final void), to the end-June 2013 was submitted to the DP&I on 13 November